rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * A `node_step_plugin` block, described below, causes a node step plugin to be executed once for each node.

+* A `errorhandler` block, described below, causes the creation of an error handler for your job.

 A command's `job` block has the following structure:

 * `name`: (Required) The name of the job to execute.
 The target job must be in the same project